-Type of monitoring and evaluation activity Responsible parties Time frame Budget (USD) Quarterly ProjectNational Project Coordinator leads the organization, in close consultation with SALWACO and AfDB.
-Every 3 Months 10,000 Project Implementation Review (PIR) AfDB LTO with inputs from the National Project Coordinator and AfDB Budget Holder.
-Submitted by the AFDB GEF Coordination Unit to the GEF Secretariat.
-Final report also submitted to the PSC and the GEF Operational Focal Point by the National Project Coordinator.
-Annually 30,000 Design and implementation of monitoring and evaluation system National Project Coordinator with support from the Chief Technical Adviser (CTA) and the AfDB Lead Technical Officer Within the first six months after the project inception 10,000 Field-based impact National Project Coordinator with support monitoring from other project partners (NGOs / District WASH Engineers) District WASH Engineers Continually 50,000 Technical reports National Project Coordinator, Consultants, AfDB As appropriate Component budgets Mid- term evaluation External Consultant, AfDB independent evaluation unit in consultation with the project team and other partners At mid-point of project implementation 40,000 Final evaluation External Consultant, AfDB independent evaluation unit in consultation with the project team and other partners At the end of project implementation 50,000 Project completion Report (PCR) Project Coordinator At least one month before end of project None NPC, C CTA and project admin assistance estimate total cost for all M&E activities 30,000 TOTAL 220,000
+Type of monitoring and evaluation activity Responsible parties Time frame Budget (USD) 10,000 Quarterly Project Reports National Project Coordinator leads the organization, in close consultation with SALWACO and AfDB.
+Every 3 Months Project Implementation Review (PIR) AfDB LTO with inputs from the National Project Coordinator and AfDB Budget Holder.
+Submitted by the AFDB GEF Coordination Unit to the GEF Secretariat.AnnuallyFinal report also submitted to the PSC and the GEF Operational Focal Point by the National Project Coordinator.Annually 30,000 Design and implementation of monitoring and evaluation system National Project Coordinator with support from the Chief Technical Adviser (CTA) and the AfDB Lead Technical Officer Within the first six months after the project inception 10,000 Field-based impact monitoring National Project Coordinator with support from other project partners (NGOs / District WASH Engineers) Continually 50,000 Technical reports National Project Coordinator, Consultants, AfDB As appropriate Component budgets Mid- term evaluation External Consultant, AfDB independent evaluation unit in consultation with the project team and other partners At mid-point of project implementation 40,000 Final evaluation External Consultant, AfDB independent evaluation unit in consultation with the project team and other partners At the end of project implementation 50,000 Project completion Report (PCR) Project Coordinator At least one month before end of project None NPC , CTA and project admin assistance estimate total c ost for all M&E activities 30,000 TOTAL 220,000